Araozu/misti-web/public/txt/en/docs/next/start.md

 The compiler is being rewritten from TypeScript to Kotlin.
 And old version is available in [npm](https://www.npmjs.com/package/kscript) with the old name of the project (kscript).

+## About the documentation

+The documentation explains concepts for people who already know JavaScript.
+Both sidebars can be resized, and in the right you can enter Misti code, run it or compile it locally.
+No sending the code to a server and waiting for a response.

 ## Goals

 - Be 100% compatible with existing JavaScript